selwynpolit/d9book/README.md

 ## Some tips

-### Running drush on the host
+### Running drush on the host vs the container
-The approved way to use drush on a ddev project is to use `ddev drush cr` etc.
+The recommended way to use drush on a ddev project is to use `ddev drush cr` etc.

 For my own convenience, I prefer to just use `drush cr` while in the directory for my project.
-If you see errors when trying this, edit your web/sites/default/settings.php (or web/sites/default/settings.local.php) by adding the putenv command below.
+This does require an installation of PHP 8.1, drush and the drush launcher.
+If you see errors when trying this, try editing your web/sites/default/settings.php (or web/sites/default/settings.local.php) by adding the putenv command below.
+This may help.
 ```
 putenv("IS_DDEV_PROJECT=true");
 ```